 The Three Elements of an Effective Strategy

-A product strategy is a high-level plan that helps you realise your vision or overarching goal.
-It describes who the product is for and why people would want to buy and to use it; what the product is and why it stands out; and what the business goals are and why it is worthwhile for your company to invest in it, as the following picture shows.
+Product strategy is about imagining the future of your product: What product will it become?
+Who will it benefit?
+How will it create value?
+It’s a high-level plan that helps you realise your vision or overarching goal.
+More specifically, the product strategy should describe who the product is for and why people would want to buy and to use it; what the product is and why it stands out; and what the business goals are and why it is worthwhile for your company to invest in it, as the following picture shows.

 The market describes the target customers and users of your product, the people who are likely to buy and to use it.
 The needs comprise the main problem your product solves or the primary benefit it provides.
 Think of a product like Google Search or Bing that solves the problem of finding information on the Internet.
 Compare it to a product like Facebook that allows you to stay in touch with family and friends.